pietermartin/umlg/doc/markdown/documentation.md

+#Documentation

+Umlg documentation consist of,

+1. A quick preview,
+2. a short introduction
+3. a getting started guide
+4. a list of popular graphs modeled in UML and demonstrated in Umlg
+5. a reference of UML features and its realization as Umlg entities
+6. an Ocl reference

 ##Quick Preview

-A simple uml class diagram.
+A simple uml class diagram,

 ![image of person works for company](images/uml/Package_umlg_demoQuickPreviewClassDiagram.PNG)

-Using the generated code.
+and the generated entities in action.

     Company company = new Company();
     company.setName("Umlg");